 - Learning Area Music B CoCurricular 2

 Visual Arts (two learning areas)

-The Melbourne Graduate School of Education (MGSE) is widely recognised as a leader in Australian education research.
+The Faculty of Education is widely recognised as a leader in Australian education research.

 Our Arts Education experts have a wealth of experience in supervising research students for a diverse range of arts, education and cross–disciplinary projects.

 View more information about current and past student research projects